pinely-international/mixin/README.md

 ### Semantics

-To annotate a class that it is a Mixin, denoting that this class can be potentially used as mixin member, a `@mixin.member` decorator can be used on a Mixin Member.
+To annotate that a class should be used as a Mixin, a `@mixin.member` decorator can be used on a desired class.
 Though it doesn't restrict a class from being invocated as a regular class.

 ```ts